Josephine County Court Records

 Hours: Monday–Friday, 8:00 a.m.–5:00 p.m.

-The Josephine County District Attorney’s Office, located at 500 NW 6th Street, Department 16, Grants Pass, OR 97526, can be reached at (541) 474-5200 for questions related to prosecution records or victim assistance.
+The Josephine County District Attorney's Office, located at 500 NW 6th Street, Department 16, Grants Pass, OR 97526, can be reached at (541) 474-5200 for questions about prosecution records or victim assistance.

 Expungement

-Individuals seeking to seal or set aside a criminal conviction in Josephine County can find information and resources through the Expungements page on the Josephine County Circuit Court website.
+If you're looking to seal or set aside a criminal conviction in Josephine County, the court's Expungements page has information and resources on the process.

 Josephine County Civil Court Records